Our Research

 Vaccine Vector Design and Construction

-Infected animals and their products are the most common route by which deadly microbes enter the human population.
-The list of these so called zoonotic (transmitted from animals to humans) microbes is extensive, but includes many known and perhaps not so well known agents, including: Crimean Congo hemorrhagic fever (CCHF), Ebola, Marburg and Lassa viruses, SARS and MERS coronaviruses, and Rift Valley Fever virus (RVFV).
-If it wasn’t for pasteurization of milk, which kills the causative bacterium, bovine tuberculosis (bTB) would similarly fall within this zoonotic category.
-ZBVs target Emerging Infectious Disease (EID) pathogens within the animal species involved in zoonotic transmission rather than within humans themselves.
-ZBVs therefore provide protection to humans indirectly by vaccination of the animals involved in transmission.
-The ZBV-based strategy greatly reduces time to licensing due to the lower stringency of approval requirements for animal vaccines.
-Consistent with this strategy, the recently published R&D blueprint for control of the EID MERS published by the World Health Organization (WHO) identified that: “It will be important to shore up funds for a camel vaccination option, as this may be the fastest developmental and regulatory route toward licensing a product that can prevent human MERS-CoV infections and deaths”.
-We currently have a number of projects funded by a diverse group of funders focused on the application of ZBV technology targeting many different pathogens and their diseases, including: Ebola, RVFV and Q fever (Innovate UK), and bTB.
-The Vaccine Group Ltd is a spinout company directed towards the socially responsible, ethical commercialization of this technology.
+Transmissible vaccines target Emerging Infectious Disease (EID) pathogens within the animal species involved in zoonotic transmission rather than within humans themselves.
+This approach therefore provide protection to humans indirectly by vaccination of the animals involved in transmission.
+Consistent with this strategy, the R&D blueprint for control of the EID MERS published by the World Health Organization (WHO) identified that: “It will be important to shore up funds for a camel vaccination option, as this may be the fastest developmental and regulatory route toward licensing a product that can prevent human MERS-CoV infections and deaths”.
+We currently have a number of projects focused on the application of this technology targeting many different pathogens and their diseases.

 Check out our recent publications!